What do the measurements with the intensity probe look like?

 • Requires a specialized intensity probe

-The measurement proceeds in several stages:
+The measurement is carried out in several stages:

 • this surface is divided into measurement elements,

-The testing procedure usually includes:
+The test procedure usually includes:

-• detailed scanning of selected parts of the partition,
+• detailed scanning of selected partition fragments,

 • visualization of sound intensity distribution,